Mitsubishi Heavy Industries: Controversies

-Mitsubishi Heavy Industries apologized and compensated victims of Chinese forced labor by Japan during World War II in 2015.
+In 2015 Mitsubishi Heavy Industries apologized and compensated victims of Chinese forced labor by Japan during World War II.
 Yonhap News Agency criticized Mitsubishi for rescuing Chinese victims while turning a blind eye to Korean victims.

 On 28 November 2018, MHI was ordered by the South Korea Supreme Court to pay 150 million won ($133,000; £104,000) in compensation to 10 surviving Koreans who were victims of forced labor which the company oversaw during the Japanese occupation of Korea.
 Eighteen family members of other victims of the forced labour overseen by MHI, who had previously sued sometime before 2008, were now able to receive the compensation as well by the decision.
 All twenty-eight plaintiffs had previously filed a lawsuit in Japan, but had their lawsuit dismissed by the Supreme Court of Japan in 2008.

 The Japanese government has officially disputed the lawsuit and defined the verdict as "a breach of the international law", citing the 1965 agreement which was made by the two nations to establish diplomatic relations, since all of the "problems concerning property, rights, and interests" that had been existed between the two countries and respective peoples thereof during the occupation era "have been settled completely and finally".

-During the 2022 Russian invasion of Ukraine, MHI refused to join the international community and withdraw from the Russian market.
-Research from Yale University updated on 28 April 2022 identifying how companies were reacting to Russia's invasion identified MHI as one of the companies "defying demands for exit/reduction of activities".
+During the 2022 Russian invasion of Ukraine, MHI did not withdraw from the Russian market.
+The Yale CELI List of Companies, identifying how companies were reacting to Russia's invasion, identified MHI as one of the companies "defying demands for exit/reduction of activities".